Nomic: Online

 Another facet of Nomic is the way in which the implementation of the rules affects the way the game of Nomic itself works.
 ThermodyNomic, for example, had a ruleset in which rule changes were carefully considered before implementation, and rules were rarely introduced which provide loopholes for the players to exploit.
 B Nomic, by contrast, was once described by one of its players as "the equivalent of throwing logical hand grenades".

-While Nomic is traditionally capitalized as the proper name of the game it describes, it has also sometimes been used in a more informal way as a lowercased generic term, nomic, referring to anything with Nomic-like characteristics, including games where the rules may be changed during play as well as non-gaming situations where it can be alleged that "rules lawyers" are tinkering with the process used to amend rules and policies (in an organization or community) in a manner akin to a game of Nomic.

 Variants

-Many variants of Nomic exist, all based on the initial ruleset.
-Some that have themes, begin with a single rule, or begin with a dictator instead of a democratic process to validate rules.
-Others combine Nomic with an existing game—such as Monopoly or chess, or, in one humorously paradoxical attempt, the improvisational game Mornington Crescent.
+Many variants of Nomic exist, all based on Peter Suber's original rules.
+Most games are played with some variation on the original ruleset.
+Some have themes, begin with a single rule, or begin with a dictator instead of a democratic process to validate rules.
+Others combine Nomic with an existing game —such as Monopoly or chess, or, in one paradoxical attempt, the humorous improvisational game Mornington Crescent.
 Even more unusual variants include a ruleset in which the rules are hidden from players' view, and a game which, instead of allowing voting on rules, splits into two sub-games, one with the rule, and one without it.

 In a computerized Nomic, the rules are interpreted by a computer, rather than by humans.
 This implies that the rules should be written in a language that a computer can understand, typically some sort of programming language or Game Description Language.
 Nomyx is such an implementation.